trahay/bbb-downloader/README.md

 ```$ ./webm_to_mp4.sh output.webm output.mp4```

 ## Capturing the full playback with the elgalu/selenium Docker image

+This is your next option, if you want to capture, in a single video,
+the contents of the *slides* or *whiteboard* area of the playback.

-This will play the recording in a browser running inside a Docker
+This second tool will play the recording in a browser running inside a Docker
-container, and will capture the video and sound of that browser windows.
+container, and will capture the video and sound of that browser window.

 See this video for an explanation and demo:

 [<img src="https://i.vimeocdn.com/video/895688106.jpg" width="50%">](https://player.vimeo.com/video/420302036)

 See https://github.com/elgalu/docker-selenium for more details on the